Beiersdorf: The first steps

-Oscar Troplowitz and his co-partner Otto Hanns Mankiewicz both died in 1918.
-Due to this, Beiersdorf had to change its legal form.
-Finally, on 1 June 1922 the stock company P. Beiersdorf & Co.
-AG was founded.
-In the same year Hansaplast was released.
-In 1925, the design of the Nivea Crème tin was changed to the blue and white tin which is still used.
+Following the deaths of Oscar Troplowitz and his business partner Otto Hanns Mankiewicz in 1918, the company underwent organisational restructuring.
+On 1 June 1922, it was incorporated as P. Beiersdorf & Co.
+AG.
+In the same year, the company introduced Hansaplast.
+In 1925, the design of the Nivea Crème tin was changed to the blue-and-white version that remains in use.